adobe-apiplatform/umapi-documentation/en/api/ActionsRef.md

   }
 ]
 ```
-Update a Type 2 user using the createEnterpriseID command and the option flag:
+Update a user using the createEnterpriseID command and the option flag:
 ```json
 [
   {